hartwigmedical/actin/algo/README.md

 2] 'Category' with specified 'type' can be only one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Transplantation, Trial, Car T, Supportive treatment ; since these have a corresponding type in treatment model.
 For type, multiple types can be specified within one rule, separated by ";"

-Notes:
-- If the type of the requested category is not configured for a treatment, resolve to `UNDETERMINED`
+Note that if the type of the requested category is not configured for a treatment, evaluation resolves to `UNDETERMINED`

 Finally, any trial that a patient has participated in counts as one potential treatment of any type or category.
 Trials could lead to `WARN` in case knowing the exact trial treatment is required to do a conclusive evaluation.